kilisio/lit_router/README.md

 ```

 The above will publish the package to `verdaccio` if you have it configured as your default package publishing registry.
-Then simply install and add it to your package:
+Then simply install and add it to your lit-element script:

 ```bash
     npm install @kilisio/lit_router_lib